 Contribution requirements are set forth in Arkansas Code Annotated, Title 24, Chapter 4.
 The contributions are expected to be sufficient to finance the costs of benefits earned by members during the year and make a level payment that, if paid annually over a reasonable period of future years, will fully cover the unfunded costs of benefit commitments for services previously rendered.
 Members who began service prior to July 1, 2005 are not required to make contributions to APERS.
 Members who began service on or after July 1, 2005 are required to contribute 5% of their salary.
 Employers are required to contribute at a rate established by the Board of Trustees of APERS based on an actuary's determination of a rate required to fund the plan.
-The Enterprise and Service Funds contributed 15.32% and 14.75% of applicable compensation for the fiscal year ended June 30, 2019 and 2018, respectively.
+The Enterprise and Service Funds contributed 15.32% of applicable compensation for the fiscal year ended June 30, 2020 and 2019.
 In some cases, an additional 2.5% of member and employer contributions are required for elected officials.
-Contributions to the plan for the year ended December 31, 2019 and 2018, were \$55,942 and \$51,186, respectively.
+Contributions to the plan for the year ended December 31, 2020 and 2019, were \$56,972 and \$55,942, respectively.